fireship-io/fireship.io/hugo/content/lessons/ci-cd-with-google-cloud-build/index.md

 The env encryption steps are optional for Firebase because you can grant access via IAM.
 However, this is still a good pattern to follow if you need to authorize other 3rd party APIs.
 For example, you might want to update your Algolia Search index before deployment, which would require a sensitive API key.
 {{< /box >}}

-There are serveral ways to manage environment variables for your CI builds, but I find the method outlined below to be the most flexible and it can easily scale to a large number of secret tokens.
+There are several ways to manage environment variables for your CI builds, but I find the method outlined below to be the most flexible and it can easily scale to a large number of secret tokens.

 ### Obtain the Firebase CI Auth Token